Koko-Koding/anne-claire/en/index.md

       content: Due to frequent travel to Asia as part of my professional life, my digestive system became irregular.
 Anne-Claire helped me with reflexology and provided orthomolecular advice.
 She is a highly comprehensive naturopath who takes the time to explain the underlying causes of skin problems, the connections between organs and various complaints, and the intricate relationship between body and mind.
 It is always a pleasure to speak with her.
       name: Eugène
     ariane:
-      content: Our six-year-old son suffered from severe breathing problems, sometimes even at night.
-A col- league recommended Anne-Claire van Putten, so we decided to visit her.
+      content: Our six-year-old son suffered from severe breathing problems, sometimes even - at night -.
+A colleague recommended Anne-Claire van Putten, so we decided to visit her.
 She found a way to relax our child’s lungs—even during the night—while simultaneously strengthening his immune system.
 Over time, his body was finally able to fight off the microorganisms affecting his lungs.
 After six consultations, we now have a happy and healthy son.
       name: ARIANE AND KEES
   fivePrinciples:
     title: THE FIVE NATURE-ORIENTED PRINCIPLES
   about:
     title: About Anne-Claire van Putten (1960)
-    content: "After graduating from the University of Amsterdam with a degree in Communication Science, I worked as a non-fi ction editor for many years.
+    content: "After graduating from the University of Amsterdam with a degree in Communication Science, I worked as a non-fiction editor for many years.
 However, I eventually felt the need for a change in direction.
-My long-standing interest in natural medicine, combined with my fi rsthand experience of measuring the energy of meridians, led me to pursue various forms of education: naturopathy, Eas- tern medicine, psychology and spirituality.
-Through this journey, I gained deep insights into physiological proces- ses, human behaviour, and trauma.
-I studied at the Hogeschool voor Natuurgeneeswij zen (College for Naturopathy) in Arnhem, where my curiosity was immediately drawn to the healing power of herbs and, later, other natural elements such as minerals found in the Earth.
+My long-standing interest in natural medicine, combined with my firsthand experience of measuring the energy of meridians, led me to pursue various forms of education: naturopathy, Eastern medicine, psychology and spirituality.
+Through this journey, I gained deep insights into physiological processes, human behaviour, and trauma.
+I studied at the Hogeschool voor Natuurgeneeswijzen (College for Naturopathy) in Arnhem, where my curiosity was immediately drawn to the healing power of herbs and, later, other natural elements such as minerals found in the Earth.
 I continue to be amazed by the intricate ways in which organs work together within the human body and the profound effects of natural remedies in supporting these functions organically.
 In my view, recovery and well-being are deeply personal processes.
 The best approach is one that is tailored to the individual, focusing on personalised solutions that meet their unique needs.
-Thank you, dr. Annelies Tak, Hilje de Meester- Wagenvoorde and Madelon Hooykaas for your knowledge, wisdom and support.
+Thank you dr. Annelies Tak, Hilje de Meester-Wagenvoorde and Madelon Hooykaas for your knowledge, wisdom and support.
 With gratitude, Anne-Claire"
   tariffs:
     title: Tariffs and reimbursement
   contact: